sandboxnu/graduatenu/api-v2/README.md

 ## Running the app

-1. Run `yarn db:up` from the project root to run the database in docker.
-You can run `yarn db:down` from the project root to take down the database when you're done.
+1. Run `yarn dev:db:up` from the project root to run the database in docker.
+You can run `yarn dev:db:down` from the project root to take down the database when you're done.

-2. Run `yarn start:dev` to run the server in watch mode.
+2. Run `yarn dev` from within the api-v2 directory to run the server in watch mode.

 ## Test